Equim-chan/koa-virtual-host/README.md

     '127.0.0.1': c
 }));

+// Additionally, if the pattern is duplicated,
-// If duplicated, apps will be called in order host.use(vhost([{
+// the corresponding apps will be called in order host.use(vhost([{
     pattern: 'localhost',
     target: b